Animecointeam/Animecoin/README.md

 IF YOU BUILD YOUR CLIENT WITH DB OTHER THAN 4.8 YOUR WALLET.DAT FILE WILL NOT BE PORTABLE.

-If you wish to convert your wallet.dat between versions, you'll need the BerkDB tools of both versions available.
+If you wish to convert your wallet.dat between versions, you'll need the BerkDB tools for both versions available.

 For example: db6.3_dump wallet.dat | db4.8_load wallet.dat.new

 Other release notes
 ---------------------
-- Working node seeds were added.
+- Working node seeds were added, DNS seeds in progress.
 - Translations need people to work upon.
 - Regression test network code (like testnet, but special) was added following the mainstream Bitcoin client, this remains untested so far.